Akhathuto/QuantumCalc/README.md

 ### Core Tools
 - **Scientific Calculator**: Full-featured with a "2nd function" key, memory, constants, and a ticker-tape history.
 - **Graphing Suite**: Multi-mode charting for functions, scatter, bar, and pie charts.
-- **History**: Saves your recent calculations for easy access, with the ability to "favorite" important entries.
+- **History**: Saves your recent calculations for easy access, with the ability to "favorite" important entries and export your data.

 ### Mathematical Tools
 - **Matrix Calculator**: Perform matrix operations like addition, multiplication, determinant, inverse, and transpose.